Edit Content

 2025/26 Serie A Transfers – Deals Nearing Completion

-Although a number of clubs have acted quickly during the adjusted summer transfer window, some are still looking at getting deals over the line.
+Although a number of clubs have added well to their rosters across the adjusted summer transfer window, many are still looking at getting important deals over the line.

 With the summer transfer activity in full swing, the best betting apps have all the latest markets, odds and futures markets ahead of the 2025-26 campaign.